STORAGE HEATER GRANTS from the Affordable Warmth Scheme

 We have helped over 30,000 householders with Affordable Warmth Scheme Grants

-Due to ECO funding restrictions we are unable to process storage heater grant applications in flats and other small properties.
+Due to ECO funding restrictions we are unable to process storage heater grant applications in some flats and other small properties.

 Storage Heater Grants Explained